The Bang Calculus Revisited: Introduction

 {\bf A Refinement of the Type System Based on Tightness.} A major observation concerning $\beta$-reduction in $\lambda$-calculus (and therefore in the Bang calculus) is that the size of normal forms can be exponentially bigger than the number of steps to these normal forms.
 This means that bounding the sum of these two integers \emph{at the same} time is too rough, not very relevant from a quantitative point of view.
 Following ideas in~\cite{Carvalho:thesis,BernadetL13,AccattoliGK18}, we go beyond upper bounds.
-Indeed, another major contribution of this paper is the refinement of the non-idempotent type system $\SysBang$ to another type system $\SysTight$, equipped with constants and counters, together with an appropriate notion of \emph{tightness} (\ie minimality).
+Indeed, another major contribution of this article is the refinement of the non-idempotent type system $\SysBang$ to another type system $\SysTight$, equipped with constants and counters, together with an appropriate notion of \emph{tightness} (\ie minimality).
 This new formulation fully exploits the quantitative aspect of the system, in such a way that \emph{upper bounds} provided by system $\SysBang$ are refined now into \emph{independent exact bounds} for time and space.
-More precisely, given a tight type derivation $\Phi$ with counters $(\cbeta,\cexp,\csize)$ for a term $t$, we can show that $t$ is normalisable in $(\cbeta+\cexp)$-steps and its normal form has \emph{size} $\csize$.
-The opposite direction also holds.
+More precisely, we show that a term $t$ admits a tight type derivation with counters $(\cbeta,\cexp,\csize)$ if and only if $t$ is normalisable in $(\cbeta+\cexp)$-steps and its normal form has \emph{size} $\csize$.
 Therefore, exact measures concerning the \emph{dynamic} behaviour of $t$, are extracted from a \emph{static} (tight) typing property of $t$.